lswebdevelops/my-plants/Readme.md

 Data Source: GitHub
 🎯 Features
 ✅ Showcase of projects and poems
-✅ User reviews for books and poems
+✅ User reviews for plants and poems
 ✅ Clean and responsive design
 ✅ Fast and reliable performance